 The Shoulder Joint

-The shoulder is the most mobile joint in the body, and is the connection between the top of the (arm) humerus bone and the shoulder blade (scapula).
-The shoulder has another joint as well, the AC joint (acromioclavicular) joint, which connects the collarbone (clavicle) to the shoulder blade (scapula).
-The shoulder joint is important to position the hand in space, is very mobile, and is at risk for damage either through an injury or repetitive use.
+The shoulder is the most mobile joint in the body and connects the top of the arm bone (humerus) to the shoulder blade (scapula).
+The shoulder has another joint, the AC joint (acromioclavicular joint), which connects the collarbone (clavicle) to the shoulder blade (scapula).
+The shoulder joint is important for positioning the hand in space, is very mobile, and is at risk for damage either through injury or repetitive use.

 Shoulder Arthroscopy